theonekeyg/exch_observer/README.md

 ## Contribution

-`exch_observer` is still in active development, so ABIs and APIs and might still change.
+`exch_observer` is still in active development, so ABIs and APIs is still a concept of change.
 But contributing implementations of observers as well as proposals for handling DEXs are greatly appreciated.